AutoScreencast/create-reagent-app/templates/basic/README.md

 ### Debug Release Version of App

 Sometimes you may run into some release issues due to `:advanced` compilation.
-These command may help you track down the causes.
+The following command may help you track down the causes:

 ```
 npm run debug-build